This post may contain affiliate links. Please read my disclosure for more info.

 A cortado has a smaller serving size than a flat white.

-Cortados are usually served in a 4-ounce cup or a transparent rock glass called a Gibraltar.
+Cortados come in a small 4-ounce cup or a clear glass known as a Gibraltar.

 Flat White vs Cortado: Flavor Profile